rvk86/spreadsheet-crud-interface/README.md

 ## Side notes

- * In both the options dropdown referencing another sheet and the funnel view, the first two columns of the sheet are shown.
+ * In both the options drop down referencing another sheet, the funnel view and the search box, the first two columns of the sheet are shown.
 So make sure those two columns are unique enough to determine which row it is.
+ * The main advantage of using this tool is that you think more explicitly about the data structure of your process.

 ## Known limitations

  * Makes use of html5 field types, so only works in modern browsers.
 (Chrome preferred)
+ * With a lot of rows, the tool can become slow.
+A solution could be to archive the file (make a copy through the interface) and delete rows from the original file.